Non-Commutative Gauge Theory at the Beach: Introduction

 The full KP equation has proven considerably more challenging to realise in the minitwistor language.
 We will follow a proposal of Strachan \cite{Strachan:1994kp,Strachan:1996gx}: that the KP equation arises from a non-commutative deformation of minitwistor space quantizing the holomorphic Poisson structure.
 Our perspective differs in a few crucial ways from that of Strachan.
-The most important of these is that we will work at the level of the action; in particular we will show that a certain $5d$ Abelian non-commutative Chern-Simons theory defined on the projective spinor bundle $\PS$ of $\bbR^{1,2}$ descends to a $3d$ theory whose equations of motion imply the KP equation.
-This $5d$ Chern-Simons description of a $3d$ integrable model is a cousin of the uplift to $\PS$ \cite{Bittleston:2020hfv} of the Manakov-Zakharov-Ward model \cite{Manakov:1981kz,Ward:1988ie}.
+The most important of these is that we will work at the level of the action; in particular we will show that a certain~$5d$ Abelian non-commutative Chern--Simons theory defined on the projective spinor bundle $\PS$ of~$\bbR^{1,2}$ descends to a $3d$ theory whose equations of motion imply the KP equation.
+This $5d$ Chern--Simons description of a $3d$ integrable model is a cousin of the uplift to $\PS$ \cite{Bittleston:2020hfv} of the Manakov--Zakharov--Ward model \cite{Manakov:1981kz,Ward:1988ie}.
 There and here the minitwistor correspondence is essential in defining the theory: $\PS$ is the correspondence space sitting above both $\bbR^{1,2}$ and its minitwistor space $\mT$.
-This allows holomorphic data, for example, a holomorphic section of $K^{-1/4}$, to be pulled back to correspondence space.
-We will use exactly such data to define our non-commutative $5d$ Chern-Simons theory.
+This allows holomorphic data, e.g., a holomorphic section of $K^{-1/4}$, to be pulled back to correspondence space.
+We will use exactly such data to define our non-commutative $5d$ Chern--Simons theory.
 That $\PS$ is the correct place to write actions for $3d$ integrable systems was first seen in~\cite{Adamo:2017xaf} in the context of a mixed topological-holomorphic $BF$ theory description of the Bogomol'nyi equations.
-The Chern-Simons theory studied here is potentially more interesting, as the integrable system is not imposed simply by a Lagrange multiplier.
+The Chern--Simons theory studied here is potentially more interesting, as the Lax equation is not imposed through the equation of motion of an auxiliary Lagrange multiplier field.

-While we concentrate on the KP equation in this paper, in our discussion we observe that a wide variety of $3d$ integrable models, including novel higher genus examples \cite{Jarov:2025hgt}, are expected to be recoverable from this paradigm.
-(We note that there are alternative proposals for higher dimensional generalisations of $4d$ Chern-Simons, in particular the $5d$ 2-Chern-Simons of \cite{Schenkel:2024dcd,Chen:2024axr}.)
+While we concentrate on the KP equation in this paper, in our discussion we observe that a~wide variety of $3d$ integrable models, including novel higher genus examples \cite{Jarov:2025hgt}, are expected to be recoverable from this paradigm.
+(We note that there are alternative proposals for higher dimensional generalisations of $4d$ Chern--Simons, in particular the $5d$ 2-Chern--Simons of \cite{Chen:2024axr, Schenkel:2024dcd}.)